-Use the drop down to 'register and pay' for your course, or 'pay your invoice'
+Use the drop down to 'pay your invoice'

 Courses and Trainings Offered

 573.06 (1) An approved maintenance organization (AMO) certificate holder shall implement a training program to ensure that persons authorized to perform or supervise the performance of any function under this Subpart are trained in respect of the regulations, the standards and the AMO procedures applicable to that function.

 573.06 (1) Pursuant to subsection 573.06(1) of the CARs, an AMO certificate holder shall ensure that all staff with technical responsibilities are provided appropriate training in technical, regulatory and human factors issues related to the work for which they are responsible.(amended 2002/09/01)

 Click on any course name for more details , or go directly to the registration pages